xzhan99/amazon_review_analysis/readme.md

 To run stage 4 codes, you should execute the following command:

     sh run_stage4.sh [input_location]
 Notice, the input and output location is considered as a HDFS path by default.
-If the input file is on the local file system, the command should be like:
+If either input or output file is on the local file system, the command should be like:

     sh run_stage1.sh file:///home/hadoop/amazon_reviews_us_Music_v1_00.tsv